 Ticks are known to carry many different types of bacteria that can cause zoonoses - diseases that can be transmitted from animals to people.
 These include Rocky Mountain Spotted Fever and Lyme disease.
 Rocky Mountain Spotted Fever can cause skin lesions, vomiting, problems with your pet’s nervous system and depression.
 Lyme disease causes lethargy, pain in your pets' joints and a decrease in appetite.

 For pets who are small or advanced in age, a severe flea infestation can cause anemia, which is characterized by rapid breathing, lack of appetite and excessive sleeping.
 If you suspect your pet has anemia due to fleas, it is an emergency situation.

 When it comes to preventing fleas and ticks, there are several different types of medications available, including sprays, oral tablets, spot-on treatments and flea collars.
 South Tampa Veterinary Care can help you decide which method is best for your pet, depending on his or her lifestyle.

-- Flea Collars – Worn around your pet’s neck to help prevent flea infestations.
+- Flea Collars – Seresto or Scalibor - Worn around your pet’s neck to help prevent flea infestations.
 Kills on contact.

-- Oral Tablets – Typically given once a month to control fleas and ticks.
+- Oral Tablets – Simparica or Simparica Trio - Given once a month to control fleas and ticks.
 When the parasite bites your pet, it ingests the medication and dies.

-- Spot-On Treatments – Placed between your pet’s shoulder blades once a month.
+- Topical Treatments – Advantage Multi or Revolution Plus - Placed on the skin between your pet’s shoulder blades once a month.
 Kills fleas and ticks on contact.

 Flea and Tick Prevention Help With South Tampa Veterinary Care